hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 The compiler turns a PHP script into what's called an "OPArray", and it attaches this OPArray the function table (which could be empty), and the class table (which could also be empty).
 When PHP finished its current request, it must clean this OPArray : it destroys the function table, and the class table.
 But if OPCache is enabled, it would have turned those two arrays as *IMMUTABLE* as well, preventing the engine from destroying them.
 They will be loaded back from shared memory as soon as another request shows in, and asks for such a same script.

-OPCache not only stores those tables into memory once and only once, it also prevents them from being destroyed.
+OPCache not only stores those tables into memory once and only once, it also prevents them from being destroyed at the end of every request.
 Such a destruction process can take time, as it is recursive and involves destroying many pointers from memory (the more you have classes and functions, the more the destroy process will be long).
 Thus, immutable hashtables also allow OPCache to speed up the shutdown sequence of the engine, and the current PHP process will be recycled faster to treat another pending request : this accelerates the overall performances of PHP.

 Don't get confused by immutable arrays.
 For example, there is no optimization at this time for such a scenario :